6 Flat Fee MLS Companies in Richmond

 Step 1: Vet the flat fee MLS service

 Research local providers, comparing packages and rates.
-Check reviews on Google and the Better Business Bureau to assess their reputation.
-Look into details like the number of photos allowed, included forms, and any extra costs.
+Look into specific details like the number of photos allowed, included forms, and any extra costs.
+Check reviews on Google and the BBB to assess their reputation.

 Step 2: Register and select a plan